GALLERY

 Working Process

-a) If the glaze-base on the back of the tile, is around the edges and lumpy, it is too thick.
+1) If the glaze-base on the back of the tile, is around the edges and lumpy, it is too thick.
 Simply add more water and stir.

-b) If the glaze-base is too thin, leave it to settle; the glaze will fall to the bottom and the water will form a layer on top.
+2) If the glaze-base is too thin, leave it to settle; the glaze will fall to the bottom and the water will form a layer on top.
 Scoop out the unnecessary water, using a slightly curved plate.
 Stir well and start again.

-c) When you are stirring the glaze-base by hand, pull out your hand, close your fist and the glaze on the back of it gives you a good, quick idea of its thickness.
+3) When you are stirring the glaze-base by hand, pull out your hand, close your fist and the glaze on the back of it gives you a good, quick idea of its thickness.

-d) Scratch the glaze-base on the tile with a fine instrument to see its thickness.
+4) Scratch the glaze-base on the tile with a fine instrument to see its thickness.
 I use a straightened paper clip for this.

 Testing equipment such as hydrometers, viscosity cups, and viscometers can help in testing the density of your glaze.

 Keep the water you remove; even though it looks clean there is still a lot of glaze in it.
 Let it stand and the glaze and water will separate.
 If the glaze is clean, stir it and put it back with the prepared glaze.
 If not, pour off all the excess water and scrape the damp glaze into the box in which you keep this type of dirty glaze.
-See: Boxes for dirty glazes

-ca: ESMALT-BASE (e) Aplicació a les rajoles
+ca: ESMALT-BASE (e) Aplicació a les rajoles per abocament

-es: ESMALTE-BASE (e) Aplicación en los azulejos
+es: ESMALTE-BASE (e) Aplicación sobre los azulejos por vertido

 Preparing to work.
-To The bisque tiles you are going to use must be cleaned and sounded.
+The bisque tiles you are going to use must be cleaned and sounded.
 Lay out two or three tiles.
 The number of tiles will depend on the size of your container.
 Pour the glaze over them, starting with the tile on the left and finishing with the tile on the right.
 There should be enough space between each of the tiles for the glaze to fall through and they must be vertically straight, or else the glaze will run and leave an uneven surface.

 Working Process: